Essay on Mangalyaan – Facts, History and all Information

 Read Also: Essay on NASA and its Achievements

 On 19 May, 2017, the Mars Orbiter Mission (MOM) reached 1000 days in orbit around Mars and according to ISRO officials is in good health now.
 The entire team of Mangalyaan mission won the US-based National Space Society’s 2015 Space Pioneer Award in the science and engineering category.
-ISRO has now planned to launch Mangalyaan 2 with greater specific payload by the year 2020.Tags: Short essay on Mangalyaan in English, speech on mangalyan
+ISRO has now planned to launch Mangalyaan 2 with greater specific payload by the year 2020.Tags: short essay on mangalyaan in english for student, mangalyan essay, speech on mangalyan